-Alumni and Friends Can Ensure STVM's Future through Planned Giving
+Alumni and Friends Can Ensure STVM's Future Through Planned Giving

 Charitable gift planning, or planned giving, means making a charitable gift of estate assets to one or more nonprofit organizations like St. Vincent-St. Mary.
-It presents all members of the St. Vincent-St. Mary family—alumni, parents, parents of alumni and friends—an opportunity to make a substantial gift that is arranged now and paid later.
+It presents all members of the St. Vincent-St. Mary family - alumni, parents, parents of alumni and friends - an opportunity to make a substantial gift that is arranged now and paid later.

-We ask that you please consider a planned gift to St. Vincent-St. Mary High School in your Will or Estate Plans.
+We ask that you please consider a planned gift to St. Vincent-St. Mary High School or the St. Vincent-St. Mary Foundation in your Will or Estate Plans.
 Bequests, trusts, IRA designations, gifts of life insurance or property have specific advantages that may be tailored to each individual’s needs.
 This generous decision now does not require any cash gift at all.
 However your deferred gift may make the critical difference to STVM someday.
 Our long range plans are based on strategy and resources.
 Our goal is to remain a strong and viable institution and to continue our growth, so we must rely, in part, on the future financial gifts from our benefactors.

 Outright Gift of Cash or Personal Property